These are the

 These are the tusk

-shells see Dentalum elephantinum on the right.
+shells see Dentalum elephantinum on the left.
 The Scaphopoda are the Class with the smallest number of species in the Mollusca.
 They are from 2 - 250 mm

 long and are entirely marine, found in shallow to deep waters; there are about 550 species.

 These molluscs have a long cylindrical shell, narrower at one end,

 and open at both ends.
 The wide end (the end which the foot protrudes out of) is usually buried head first in mud or sand leaving the narrow end sticking out; water enters and leaves by the narrow end.
 They have no gills and gas exchange occurs over the mantle surface.